azavea/summer-of-maps-website/_projects/2017/2017-speak-to-your-health.md

 published: true # change to true once ready to post
 year: "2017"

-title: "Speak to Your Health" # project title inside quotes
+title: "Speak to Your Health" # Displays on the project post page
-client: "Speak to Your Health" # shows on project list page
+client: "Speak to Your Health" # shows on the project card
 seo_description: "" # goes in project meta description

 # Author/Fellow